galeraga/3D-semantic-parsing/README.md

 │   │   │   ├── object_Y.txt (the file with the point cloud for object_Y that can be found in Space_X.
 It contains 6 cols per row: XYZRGB)
 ```

-- `object_Y.txt` is a file containing the point cloud of this particular object that belongs to Space_X (e.g., objects *chair_1.txt, chair_2.txt* or *table_1.txt* from an space/room called *office_1*).
+- `object_Y.txt` is a file containing the point cloud of this particular object that belongs to Space_X (e.g., objects *chair_1.txt, chair_2.txt* or *table_1.txt* from a space/room called *office_1*).
 This point cloud file has 6 columns (non-normalized XYXRGB values).
-- `space_x.txt` is a non-annotated point cloud file containing the sum of of all the point cloud object files (object_1, object_2, ...) located within the `Annotations` folder (e.g., the space file called *Area_1\office_1\office_1.txt* contains the sum of the object files *chair_1.txt, chair_2.txt* and the rest of all the object files located inside the `Annotations` directory).
+- `space_x.txt` is a non-annotated point cloud file containing the sum of all the point cloud object files (object_1, object_2, ...) located within the `Annotations` folder (e.g., the space file called *Area_1\office_1\office_1.txt* contains the sum of the object files *chair_1.txt, chair_2.txt* and the rest of all the object files located inside the `Annotations` directory).
 As a consequence, the space/room point cloud file has only 6 columns too (non-normalized XYZRGB values).

 Comprehensive information about the original S3DIS dataset can be found at: http://buildingparser.stanford.edu/dataset.html

 From this original S3DIS dataset:

 - A custom ground truth file (called s3dis_summary.csv) has been created to speed up the process to get to the point cloud files, avoiding recurrent operating system folder traversals.
-- Two custom datasets have been created to feed the dataloaders, depending on the desired goal (S3DISDataset4Classification and S3DISDataset4Segmentation).
+- Two custom datasets have been created to feed the data loaders, depending on the desired goal (S3DISDataset4Classification and S3DISDataset4Segmentation).

 ### The custom ground truth file